arashkazemi/tati/README.md

 Tati is a javascript library that makes it possible to debug, step, pause and watch local variables in javascript code without using the built-in runtime inspector.
 It can even step into the for loop test and update statements or follow the execution inside try-catch blocks and arrow functions.
-Tati is even able to run the code in a separate worker and debug it from the main thread.
+Tati is even able to pause and step through intervals and timeouts.

 Tati provides methods to define, modify and access runtime context and mask global variables even the globalThis, so the interaction between the debugged